© Unofficial Royalty 2024

 Full name: Leopold Julius Bernhard Adalbert Otto Karl Gustav

 During Leopold IV’s reign, there was much economic and cultural advancement.
 The major building projects provided much-needed employment for the people of Lippe.
 Christ Church in Detmold was built in 1908 to accommodate the growing Protestant community which had outgrown the small Church of the Redeemer.
 It is the burial site of Leopold IV, his two wives, and most of their children.
 Leopold was the last reigning Prince of Lippe, abdicating on November 12, 1918.
-He negotiated a treaty with the new government that allowed his family to remain in Lippe.
+He negotiated a treaty with the new government allowing his family to remain in Lippe.

 Unofficial Royalty: Leopold IV, Prince of Lippe